 Our dentists make every effort to help patients keep their teeth healthy and free of decay.
-At-home brushing and flossing, routine professional cleanings, fillings, root canal procedures, bonding, gum disease prevention, and a number of other services we offer are designed to maintain dental health.
-In some cases, though, teeth simply can’t be saved, and this brings about the need for an extraction.
+At-home brushing and flossing, routine professional cleanings, fillings, root canal procedures, bonding, gum disease prevention, and several other services we offer are designed to maintain dental health.
+In some cases, though, teeth can’t be saved, and this brings about the need for an extraction.

 Reasons for Needing an Extraction

 Perhaps the most common reason for extraction, or pulling of a tooth, is decay.
 Often, too much of the tooth has been affected to be filled successfully, so we’ll need to pull it to stop the pain and prevent cavities from spreading to surrounding teeth.
 Some of the other issues we typically see include:

 - Infection: When an infection is too severe to be remedied by antibiotics or a root canal procedure, we may have to pull the tooth to eliminate the infection as well as any pain it may be causing.

 - Periodontal disease: If advanced stages of gum disease have caused a patient’s teeth to loosen, they may need to be extracted to pave the way for future treatments and reduce the risks of serious infections.